 - Occupational Therapist Assistant

 Associate of Applied Science in Clinical Laboratory Technology

-An associate's degree program in clinical laboratory technology or medical laboratory technology allows students to train on a variety of up-to-date equipment.
+An associate's degree program in clinical laboratory technology, sometimes called medical laboratory technology, allows students to train on a variety of up-to-date equipment.
 Associate's degree programs take two years to complete and require students to spend time in on-campus laboratories and hospitals.
-Degree candidates study chemistry, anatomy and physiology.
-Other courses cover hematology, urinalysis, microbiology and immunology.
+Core topics that are covered include: